 Attend IC related community events and speakers

-Each year GP NSEC will host a colloquium, bringing in professionals and experts to discuss IC-relevant topics.
+Each year, the Great Plains National Security Education Consortium (GP NSEC) will host a colloquium, bringing in professionals and experts to discuss IC-relevant topics.
 This is a chance to hear about current IC work, gain practical networking experience and present research.
 GP NSEC will also consistently bring IC professionals and speakers to our campuses.
 IC Scholars will not only be able to attend these events, but may be able to meet one-on-one with the speaker before or after the event.

 Attend regular IC Familiarization Seminars to learn about the IC and potential career paths